-Eco Divers Resort Lembeh is a dive resort dedicated to the serious muck-diving photographer, offering all the comforts of a boutique luxury resort combined with all the conveniences of a liveaboard.
+Eco Divers Lembeh together with White Sands Lembeh is a dive resort dedicated to the serious muck-diving photographer, offering all the comforts of a boutique luxury resort combined with all the conveniences of a liveaboard.

-This is a resort for serious divers, not one for non-divers.
+Although snorkelers and boat sitters are catered for, this is a resort is best suited for serious divers, not one for non-divers.

 There is a free WiFi internet connection for guests.
 There is a reliable mobile phone reception.

 This dedicated and unique dive resort is excellent for the serious diver and underwater photographer.
 The world-renowned muck diving sites of Lembeh Strait are not far away.
 No service is too small for the always helpful and friendly staff at the resort.
 The food is outstanding!

 White Sands Resort Lembeh, formerly known as Lembeh Cottages, is located on a quiet side street in Bitung town.
 Transfers from the airport are included for a stay of 7 days or more and the transfer is about 60 minutes by car.

 White Sands Beach Resort is the smallest of all dive resorts in Lembeh Strait.
 It only accommodates up to 16 divers which guarantees personalised service and a staff-to-guest ratio of two staff members for every guest.

 The resort features 12 air-conditioned guest rooms with single, twin or double beds.
 All rooms have private en suite bathrooms with hot water, shower and western toilet.

 The resort boasts clean and comfortable accommodation, an exceptional cuisine, outdoor restaurant, lounge bar with satellite TV, swimming pool, professional Indonesian Spa, 24 hour front desk, and daily housekeeping.